Section 3.7 Standard Form

 1.

-What kind of line can be written in standard form, but cannot be written in slope-intercept or point-slope form?
+What kind of line has an equation in standard form, but cannot be written in slope-intercept form or point-slope form?

 2.

-What are some reasons why you might care to find the \(x\)- and \(y\)-intercepts of a line?
+What are some reasons why you might want to find the \(x\)- and \(y\)-intercepts of a line?

 3.